-Werbőczi was commissioned by King Vladislaus II to collect the customary and statute law of the Hungarian His private letter here, dated 1524, was addressed kingdom.
-His work, the Tripartitum (1514) proclaimed the to András Bátori, whose property dispute with János complete equality of all nobles, both great and small, and Szerecsen was to be decided by drawing lots, according stressed the rights of the aristocracy at the expense of to Werbőczi's decision.
-Bátori was unhappy with this royal sovereignty.
-During the reign of Vladislaus' royal outcome and wrote a letter of complaint to Werbőczi, successor and son, King Louis II, Werbőczi served on who replied that he was required to provide equal justice several diplomatic missions to obtain an alliance against for everyone, regardless of their identity, even if he were a Jew or a Gypsy, as long as he is a subject of the Holy the Turks.
+Werbőczi was commissioned by King Vladislaus II to collect the customary and statute law of the Hungarian kingdom.
+His work, the Tripartitum (1514) proclaimed the complete equality of all nobles, both great and small, and stressed the rights of the aristocracy at the expense of royal sovereignty.
+During the reign of Vladislaus' royal successor and son, King Louis II, Werbőczi served on several diplomatic missions to obtain an alliance against the Turks.
 He was elected palatine in 1525 but was soon forced to resign.
-Werbőczi supported the native Crown of this kingdom. claimant to the royal succession, János Szapolyai (later King John I) against Ferdinand of Habsburg, following the catastrophic Battle of Mohács in 1526, after which the Ottoman Empire occupied a significant part of the Hungarian Kingdom.
+Werbőczi supported the native claimant to the royal succession, János Szapolyai (later King John I) against Ferdinand of Habsburg, following the Catastrophic Battle of Mohács in 1526, after which the Ottoman Empire occupied a significant part of the Hungarian Kingdom.
 He rose to the rank of chief justice in 1541, after Buda - administrative centre and royal seat of the Hungarian Kingdom (today part of Budapest, Hungary) - was permanently occupied by the Ottomans.
 However, he was possibly poisoned and died in the same year.